VoltRipper

 The honest bottom line

 The Arctic Leopard XE Pro R is the better bike on paper — same 74V/4,440 Wh platform, more power, bigger wheels, ~20 lb lighter, and ~$800 cheaper.
-If you chase hardware-per-dollar and you're comfortable being more self-reliant on a newer import, it's one of the best-value full-size enduros in the class.
-But the Sur-Ron Ultra Bee earns its higher Score precisely where the spec sheet is silent — the deepest support and aftermarket in electric dirt, proven resale and reliability, an easier intermediate-friendly character, and a street-legal path.
-For a lot of riders, that proven, better-backed ownership is worth $800 and a few extra pounds.
+If you chase hardware-per-dollar and you're comfortable being more self-reliant on a newer import, it's one of the best-value full-size enduros in the class — though it lands three Score points behind the Ultra Bee, 91 to 94.
+But the Sur-Ron Ultra Bee makes its case precisely where the spec sheet is silent — the deepest support and aftermarket in electric dirt, proven resale and reliability, an easier intermediate-friendly character, and a street-legal path.
+With three points between them, that proven, better-backed ownership is worth $800 and a few extra pounds for a lot of riders.
 Buy the XE Pro R for the hardware and the savings; buy the Ultra Bee for the certainty.

 VoltRipper is independent — we don't sell Arctic Leopard, Sur-Ron, or any bike, and our Score is based on verified specs, not who pays us.
-We flag conflicting or unverified figures rather than presenting them as fact, we disclose affiliate links before you click them, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.
+We flag conflicting or unverified figures rather than presenting them as fact, affiliate disclosure is included on monetized pages, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.

 FAQ